Mughal Dynasty (1526-1857): The Glorious Legacy

 • Chahar Bagh: Four-part garden layout symbolizing paradise.

-• Mughal architecture influenced subsequent Indian styles, including Rajput, Deccani, and Indo-Saracenic.
+Mughal architecture influenced subsequent Indian styles, including Rajput, Deccani, and Indo-Saracenic, leaving an enduring legacy that shaped the architectural landscape of India.

-Iconic Monuments:
+Iconic Monuments

 • Red Fort (Lal Qila): Agra’s Red Fort showcases Mughal grandeur.
 Its Diwan-i-Am (Hall of Public Audience) and Diwan-i-Khas (Hall of Private Audience) are architectural marvels.